 Applicants to this course must possess a GED or high school diploma, complete all general application requirements, and pass the admissions exam.
+Applicants applying for Medication Aide Course must acquire an Active Certification as a Certified Nurse Assistant or Certified.

 Prior to clinical placement the student must show proof of liability insurance (purchased through the school), completion of a health form, a drug and alcohol screen and background check required by the participating clinical agency, all of which will be purchased at the student's own expense.
 In addition, random drug screens will be conducted if there is reasonable cause to believe a student is in violation of the institutional conduct code of the federal Drug-Free Workplace Act Regulations.
 If the student has a positive drug screen, then the student will be dismissed from the program immediately.